swachter/scala-ts/readme.md

 | --- | --- |
 | `sealed trait T` | `type T$ = Case1 `<code>&#124;</code>` Case2 `<code>&#124;</code>` ...`

-If the sealed trait belongs to package then the union type is defined in the corresponding namespace.
+If the sealed trait belongs to a package then the union type is defined in the corresponding namespace.
 Sealed trait hierarchies and generics are supported.

 ### Discriminated Union Types

-If all union cases have a common `dicrimantor` property that has a literal type then _Flow Typing_ can be used for exhaustiveness checks.
+If all union cases have a common _discrimantor_ property that has a literal type then _Flow Typing_ can be used for exhaustiveness checks.

 Example Scala code (without `JSExport` annotations):